mpschallmo/WeakerNeuralSuppressionAutism/README.md

 # WeakerNeuralSuppressionAutism
-Computational modeling code (MATLAB) for the paper "Weaker Neural Suppression in Autism" by Schallmo and colleagues
+Computational modeling code (MATLAB) for the paper "Weaker Neural Suppression in Autism" by Schallmo and colleagues, available on bioRxiv: doi.org/10.1101/645846

 1. System requirements
 - Requires MATLAB (The MathWorks), and the Statistics and Machine Learning Toolbox